 - Staff awareness is essential for any classification scheme to be effective, as is making sure that it is simple enough to navigate – there should not be too many classifications, the rules for handling information should be clear, and staff should be able to reliably classify any new or unlabelled information.
 All staff should be appropriately trained in the classification and handling of information.
 Find out more >>

 ISO 27001 implementation resources

-All organisations will benefit from IT Governance’s fixed-price ISO 27001 Packaged Solutions, which provide a series of implementation resources at transparent prices to suit all budgets and levels of expertise.
+All organisations will benefit from IT Governance’s fixed-price ISO 27001 implementation bundles, which provide a series of implementation resources at transparent prices to suit all budgets and levels of expertise.
 Whatever your constraints or your preferred project approach, we have a solution to help you protect your organisation from cyber threats.

 Discover our bestselling ISO 27001 implementation bundles today >>